yuanming-hu/ChainQueen/docs/API.rst

 Interacting with the simulation states
 ----------------------------------

-Simulation starts with a series of states, one per time step.
+A simulation consists of a series of states, one per time step.
 You can get the (symbolic) simulation from `sim.states`

 .. code-block:: python